+SPECIALS MAJORS MINORS

+Agribusiness Management Agribusiness NA

+Geography Agricultural Technology NA

+Disaster and Risk Resilience for Agriculture and the Environment

+Tropical Landscaping

+Human Nutrition and Dietetics Entrepreneurship Entrepreneurship

+Agricultural Extension Communications and Extension

+Environmental & Natural Resource Management Environmental & Natural Resource Management

+Geography Applied Geographic Information Systems (GIS) for Sustainability

+Family and Consumer Sciences Sports Nutrition

+Foods and Food Service Systems Management

+Nutritional Sciences

-SPECIALS FOOD AND AGRICULTURE: SPECIALS, MA MAJORS MINORS Agribusiness Management Agribusiness NA Geography Agricultural Technology NA Disaster and Risk Resilience for Agriculture and the Environment Tropical Landscaping Human Nutrition and Dietetics Entrepreneurship Entrepreneurship 1 Agricultural Extension Communications and Extension Environmental & Natural Resource Management Environmental & Natural Resource Management 2 Geography NA Family and Consumer Sciences Sports Nutrition Foods and Food Service Systems Management Nutritional Sciences Note: For more detailed information on optooklet. tions / majors / minors, please refer to the re levant Departmental sections of this 1 Offered for non-Entrepreneurship majo rs only 2 Offered for non-ENRM majors only
+Note: For more detailed information on optio booklet. ns / majors / minors, please refer to the re levant Departmental sections of this

+Offered for non-Entrepreneurship majors only

+Offered for non-ENRM majors only

 All students admitted to the Faculty of Food and Agriculture to read the programmes listed in Table 1 are required to register for some relevant courses in the Faculty of Social Sciences.
-Students should familiarize themselves with the list of cross-faculty prerequisites and equivalences listed in the PREVIOUS FACULTY COURSES.
+Students should familiarize themselves with the list of cross-faculty prerequisites and equivalences listed in PREREQUISITE LISTING FOR CROSS FACULTY COURSES.